cornerstonejs/cornerstone3D/common/reviews/api/core.api.md

 }
 export { utilities }

-// Warning: (ae-missing-release-tag) "uuidv4" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function uuidv4(): string;

-// Warning: (ae-missing-release-tag) "Viewport" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export class Viewport implements IViewport {
     constructor(props: ViewportInput);